armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

    ```bash
    kubectl -n <opaServerNamespace> logs <pod-name>
    ```
-   In the logs, you should see `POST` requests if Armory and the OPA are connected.
+   In the logs, you should see `POST` requests if Armory and the OPA server are connected and policies are being evaluated.

 ## Additional configuration